paulosruiz/diff/README.md

 ##### Note: This should be performed at the project root folder.

 ## Test Results
-The test results page is stored under `build/reports/test/index.html` from the project root folder.
+The test results page are stored under `build/reports/test/index.html` from the project root folder.
+##### Note: This should be done after doing a build command.

 ## Improvements Done
 1. Included a retrieveAll endpoint that lists the existings Ids and data that were saved in the application.